Redemption or Abandonment?

 In

-First Thessalonians, he reassures Christians concerning the fate of
+First Thessalonians, he reassured the Thessalonians concerning the fate

 Not

-only so, but any believer remaining alive will be reunited with his resurrected
+only so, but any believer remaining alive would be reunited with his or her resurrected

-loved ones, then together, all the saints will “meet the Lord in the air”
+loved ones, and then, all the gathered saints would “meet the Lord in the

-passage does NOT state that Jesus then takes his saints back to “heaven”
+passage does NOT state that Jesus will take his saints back to “heaven”

-after he “meets them in the air.”
-It only ends with the statement, “and
+after meeting them “in the air.”
+It only ends with the statement, “And

 so will we be with the Lord forevermore.”